mblackb/Simulator/ReadMe.md

 #### Start Simulation:
 - Make sure Carla is running either locally or somewhere accessible over the network
-- If not already, have routerboard due plugged in via programming port
+- If not already, have routerboard due plugged in via native port
 - Start Simulator UI by running start.bat (.\Simulation\start.bat)
 - By default it will populate local running Carla settings, if using a network based server enter IP and Port of Carla into the respective boxes. (i.e. 192.168.1.1, 2010)
 - For control via Elcano leave mode as Auto, to control via manual keyboard input change mode to Manual.
 - Click "Connect to CARLA"
-   - If Auto mode, it will pop up selection of COM devices, select routerboard COM to begin and press go.
+   - If Auto mode, it will pop up selection of COM devices, select routerboard native port COM to begin and press go.
 (Will add path selection in the future???)
    - If Manual mode, client will start with keyboard controls (WASD)

 You did it!!
 Good job. :)